 Footnotes by ESN:

 1 This is called Herbert W. Armstrong College Bible Correspondence Course.
-Note: A much better option than PCG’s Bible Correspondence Course for studying the Bible is with Dr. J. Vernon McGee (1904-1988) of Thru the Bible who goes through the entire Word of God in 5 years (M-F), alternating between the O.T. and N.T.
-This recommended ministry is listed on our Links.
+Note: A much better option than PCG’s Bible Correspondence Course for studying the Bible is Thru the Bible with J. Vernon McGee or Bob George Ministries with Bob George.
+A description of both are listed on our Links.

 2 Using the words “God’s spirit” instead of the Holy Spirit was a term often used by Herbert Armstrong and all splinter groups which believe the Holy Spirit is only a force and not fully God.
 Read: Is the Holy Spirit Only the Power of God? and accompanying scriptural verses.